Tropical and Authentic Tiki Bars in Tampa for Unforgettable Date Nights

 Tiki lovers will love Twisted Tiki, even though its décor is a bit more Hawaiian beach party than authentic tiki bar.
 The drink menu is approachable and affordable, with souvenir tiki mugs available, of course.
 Check out their daily specials and live music on the weekends.

 Sticky Ribs and Hawaiian Pizza Flatbread are some of the highlights of the food menu.
-They also host fun events like Art Night, Taco Tuesdays, Paint Night, and Trivia Night.
+They also host fun events like live music, Taco Tuesdays, and Trivia Night.

 Image credit: Twisted Tiki